 In the first Gulf War in 1990 Sadaam Hussain invaded Kuwait.
 He threatened that when attacks occurred against him, he would fire scud missiles at Israel and Saudi Arabia.
 He didn’t lie.

-The SAS and SBS were tasked with going deep behind enemy lines to hunt down the scuds and destroy them before they caused too much damage.
-They were given set sectors to work in to avoid blue on blue incidents and the men undertook missions in their respective sectors.
+The bosses tasked the SAS and SBS with going deep behind enemy lines.
+They were to hunt down the scuds and destroy them before they caused too much damage to neighbouring countries.
+They’re given set sectors to work in to avoid blue on blue incidents.
+Each group undertook missions in their respective sectors.

-One mission that the special forces undertook was to recce Main Supply Routes (MSR) to gather intelligence of troops movements, and possibly the scuds themselves being moved.
+One mission that the special forces undertook was to recce Main Supply Routes (MSR).
+They would gather intelligence of troops movements, and possibly information on the Iraqi’s moving the scuds themselves.

 The SBS Mission